Angle-resolved optically detected magnetic resonance as a tool for strain determination in nanostructures: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Polish National Science Centre under decisions DEC-2016/23/B/ST3/03437.
-The project was carried out with the use of CePT, CeZaMat, and NLTK infrastructures financed by the European Union - the European Regional Development Fund within the Operational Programme ''Innovative economy'' for 2007 - 2013.
+This work was supported by the Polish National Science Centre under decisions DEC-2016/23/B/ST3/03437 and DEC-2015/18/E/ST3/00559.
+It has also received funding from the Norwegian Financial Mechanism 2014-2021 within project No. 2020/37/K/ST3/03656 and from the Polish National Agency for Academic Exchange within Polish Returns program under Grant No. PPN/PPO/2020/1/00030.
+The project was carried out with the use of CePT, CeZaMat, and NLTK infrastructures financed by the European Union - the European Regional Development Fund within the Operational Programme “Innovative economy” for 2007 - 2013.
+One of us (P.K.) has been supported by the ATOMOPTO project (TEAM programme of the Foundation for Polish Science, cofinanced by the EU within the ERDFund).